Updated Mar 16, 2026§ For Pets

 • Dogtra Pathfinder is the best value: 9-mile range, 2-second updates, smartphone mapping, no monthly fees, around $400.

-• AirTag and Bluetooth trackers are not viable for hunting -- they require nearby iPhones, which don't exist in the backcountry.
+• AirTag and Bluetooth trackers aren’t viable for hunting — they require nearby iPhones, which don’t exist in the backcountry (see our AirTag hunting dog field study).

 • All dedicated hunting GPS collars operate with zero monthly fees after the initial purchase.

-Why Most Pet GPS Trackers Fail for Hunting Dogs
+Why Do Most Pet GPS Trackers Fail for Hunting Dogs?

 Hunting dog GPS collars solve this with a completely different architecture.
-The collar communicates directly with a dedicated handheld receiver via radio frequency -- **no cell tower, no internet connection, no subscription.** The collar picks up satellite GPS coordinates and transmits them straight to the unit in your hand.
+The collar communicates directly with a dedicated handheld receiver via radio frequency — no cell tower, no internet connection, no subscription.
+The collar picks up satellite GPS coordinates and transmits them straight to the unit in your hand.
+Our no-subscription hunting GPS guide breaks down the handheld systems that skip the monthly fee entirely.

 If you primarily hunt within a few miles of roads and towns, a cellular tracker like the Fi Series 3 can work.
 But if you’re running dogs in remote timber, ridgetops, or public land with no cell service, a standalone GPS system is the only reliable option.